 - Rehabilitation

-If someone else caused your accident, they are responsible for the costs.
-That includes past, current, and future expenses from the accident.
+If someone else caused your bicycle accident, they are responsible for the costs.
+That includes past, current, and future medical expenses from accidents.

 You’ll need to know if you will have ongoing or future treatments.
-Your lawyer should factor these costs into your total settlement.
-Otherwise, you risk having to pay for your bills alone.
+Your bicycle accident attorneys should factor these costs into your total settlement.
+Otherwise, you risk having to pay for your medical bills alone.

 - Road rash